Emmotes/ic_spoilers/docs/stoki.md

     "id": 2874,
     "flavour_text": "",
     "description": {
         "desc": "Stoki counts the number of Champions in the formation with a DEX score of 16 or higher.
-For each such Champion, her base attack cooldown is decreased by $amount___2 seconds, stacking additively, and the effect of Focused Strike is increased by $amount___3%, stacking multiplicatively."
+For each such Champion, her base attack cooldown is decreased by $amount___2 seconds, stacking additively, and the effect of Focused Strike is increased by $amount%, stacking multiplicatively."
     },
     "effect_keys": [
         {